171930433/vtk-examples/src/PythonicAPI/Snippets/DrawViewportBorder.md

         """
         Generate the lines for the border.

-        :param border_type:  The border type to draw, it must be one of the constants in ViewPortBorder
+        :param border_type:  The border type to draw, it must be one of the constants in ViewPort_Border
         :return: The points and lines.
         """
-        if border_type >= ViewPortBorder.NUMBER_OF_BORDER_TYPES:
+        if border_type >= ViewPort_Border.NUMBER_OF_BORDER_TYPES:
             print('Not a valid border type.')
             return None